Image: Paul Mahoney | DOC

 This was an overnight stop for travellers and stockmen moving though the inland route between Nelson and Canterbury until 1932.
 Two shillings and sixpence (25 c) bought a bed, meal and stabling for horses.

 The Acheron Road is a challenging and unsealed high country route.
 Drivers intending to travel this route need to check this website for information.
-The road is not a short cut or easy drive, and drivers need to plan carefully if they choose to use this route.
+The road is not a short cut or easy drive, and you need to plan carefully if you use this route.

 Caravans, buses or vehicles over 7 metres long are not permitted.